Unitary Complexity and the Uhlmann Transformation Problem: Unitary Synthesis Problems and Unitary Complexity Classes

-Next we aim to define the oracle class $\avgUnitaryBQP^{(\usynth V,\Omega)}$.
-For this, we will have to specify a state complexity class which the distributional states are required to be from.
+We can similarly define the oracle class $\avgUnitaryBQP^{(\usynth V,\Omega)}$.
+However, there is a subtlety: we will have to specify a state complexity class which the distributional states are required to be from.
 For $\avgUnitaryBQP$, we required that the distributional states be from $\stateBQP$.
-However, if we give the $\avgUnitaryBQP$ oracle access to $(\usynth V,\Omega)$, it is natural to allow the same oracle access for the preparation of the distributional states, too.
-Therefore, we have to specify a notion ``oracle state complexity class'', which we will naturally denote by $\stateBQP^{(\usynth V,\Omega)}$.
-Similar definitions can be made for other state classes in addition to $\stateBQP$.
+However, if we give the $\avgUnitaryBQP$ oracle access to $(\usynth V,\Omega)$, it is natural to allow the same oracle access for the preparation of the distributional states, too (corresponding to the principle that the complexity of the distributional state should match the complexity of the unitary class).
+The resulting ``oracle state complexity class'' $\stateBQP^{(\usynth V,\Omega)}$ is defined completely analogously to the unitary setting by allowing oracle gates in the state preparation circuits from \cref{def:stateclasses}.
+With this, we can define: